jme-sull/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    An adaptive website still uses static units (pixels) but includes @media for multiple layouts.
+A fully resposive website uses @media and relative units (%)

 2. Describe what it means to be mobile first vs desktop first.

+It means to build a layout either starting with the mobile design and using @min-width to create a breakpoint at larger screens, or starting with a larger (desktop) screen size and creating your breakpoints uisng @max-width for use on smaller devices.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It alows us to still us the base of 10px, so that the standard 16px is still 1.6 rems, in a more respnsive design.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a special type of CSS that allows you to write in a much more dynamic synatax, and then use a javascript complier to translate that suntax into something tradtional css can understand and use.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Definitely nesting - its so much easier than trying to use selectors in css.
+Nesting also gives me the most trouble becuase sometimes I feel like I get lost in all the brackets.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.